SkyTruth/CrowdProjects/Data/FrackFinder/OH/README.md

 The data was further transformed with the commands listed below.
 Information about each utility can be found with `$UTILITY --help`:
+\#TODO: add marcellus to commands below and fix file paths

 >       ./2010-2013/Tadpole/bin/permits2sites.py \
 >           2010-2013/Tadpole/source_data/Utica_071914_No_Headers.csv \